Halal Friendly Airlines

 There are many Middle Eastern airlines that offer a halal flight menu, but many others from Western countries do so too.
 Below is a list of the top halal friendly airlines that will never let you down.

 Well, it’s no surprise here.
 If a brother doesn’t take care of a brother, then who will?
-These airlines’ menus are designed by Muslims for Muslims, so whichever you end up flying with, the last thing you’d have to worry about is being served a pizza pepperoni.
+These airlines’ menus are designed by Muslims for Muslims, so whichever airline you end up flying with, the last thing you’d have to worry about is being served a pepperoni pizza.
 I can assure you, even the oxygen masks in these airlines are halal.

 Etihad Airways: With its headquarters in Abu Dhabi, Etihad is the second largest government owned Emirati carrier and the third largest in the Middle East.
 Clearly Islamic-orientated, besides offering a fully halal menu, passengers can consume Islamic media content, such as audio prayers or relevant video material.
 One of the highlights is that the entertainment screens show regularly your distance from your final destination but also your distance from Mecca!

-British Airways: Though Muslim meals may not be available on all flights, British Airways generally do follow a halal friendly policy, as they have many Muslim customers.
-Request Muslim meals on Comair operated flights at least 48 hours before your flight departs.
+British Airways: Though halal meals may not be available on all flights, British Airways generally do follow a halal friendly policy, as they have many Muslim customers.
+Request halal meals on Comair operated flights at least 48 hours before your flight departs.